 GNS Annual General Meeting

-October 3rd was the second anniversary of the Good Neighbour Scheme, and its AGM was held in the Village Hall.
+The AGM of the Good Neighbour Scheme was held in the Village Hall on October 22nd.
 Judith Bradbury, the Chair, presided and reported:

 We would like to remind everyone that the RGNS has a friendly volunteer to answer the phone every day, on 07871 102 076, and a large team of ready volunteers able to help in lots of ways – and this scheme is available for everyone of all ages in our community.